ToolSites/ayq-layui-form-designer/README.en.md

 8. Update version v1.1.5

+- 2021-10-11

+1. Simplify the style introduced and return to the simplicity of layui

+2. Optimize some related details

+8. Update version v1.1.6

 ####Stunt

 1. Use Readme\_ 30.
 MD to support different languages, such as readme\_ en.md, Readme\_ zh.md